buaiscia/buaiscia.github.io/data/blog/learning-on-epic-react-fundamentals.md

 date: '2020-10-30'
 draft: false
 tags: ['react', 'web development', 'epic react']
-summary: "A guide of what I'm learning on the Epic React workshopds by Kent Dodds.
+summary: "A guide of what I'm learning on the Epic React workshops by Kent Dodds.
 This is the first one: fundamentals"
 ---

 ### Table of Content